met4citizen/Hypergraph/README.md

 **Run it: https://met4citizen.github.io/Hypergraph/**

-This web app is a hypergraph rewriting system that supports both singleway and multiway evolutions and can visualize the evolution of the hypergraph in 3D.
+This web app is a hypergraph rewriting system that supports both singleway and multiway evolutions and can visualize the evolution in 3D.
 The app uses
 [3d Force-Directed Graph](https://github.com/vasturiano/3d-force-graph)
 for representing graph structures,